Imrnkhan/Portfolio_me/content/projects/Covid19Helpdesk.md

 showInProjects: true
 ---

 This project is made with React.js+MongoDb database. having basic functionalities of Whatsapp.
-Main idea was to explore system designing.